 Overview

 During the fire season across Brazil's Legal Amazon from 2009 to 2019, more than a third of all respiratory disease hospitalizations were among children under 14.
-Deforestation is a textbook externality: people clearing trees capture private gains while surrounding communities bear health costs from smoke and changes in local climate.
+Deforestation is a classic externality where the people clearing trees capture the economic gains, but surrounding communities bear the health costs from smoke and changes in local climate.
 Existing studies have linked deforestation to hospitalizations, malaria, diarrhea, and child stunting, but they mostly look at one country or one health outcome at a time, and none use causal identification across multiple countries simultaneously.

 The data will come from three sources: the Hansen Global Forest Change Dataset for satellite-derived tree cover loss, NASA FIRMS for active fire data, and DHS Surveys for child health outcomes across tropical developing countries.